Pinus echinata: Ecology

 The tree frequently hybridizes naturally with loblolly pine and pitch pine where their ranges intersect.
-Hybridization with loblolly pine has become increasingly frequent in recent decades and results in a loss of fire tolerance.
+Hybridization with loblolly pine has become increasingly frequent in recent decades and results in hybrids with lower fire tolerance.

 Uses

-This pine is a source of wood pulp, plywood veneer, and lumber for a variety of uses.
+Shortleaf pine is a source of wood pulp, plywood veneer, and lumber for a variety of uses.
 The shortleaf pine is one of the southern US "southern yellow pines"; it is also occasionally called southern yellow pine or the shortstraw pine.
+The wood from the shortleaf pine is used commercially for creating flooring and beams.
+In the past, it was used in building ship masts, and during the Revolutionary War and into the 1800s, it was a major timber source for homes.
+The shortleaf pine is famous for lightwood, also known as fat wood: a resinous wood that is well known for lighting fires.
+A strong fire with this wood only requires a kitchen match.